pydeep9026/taskmate/README.md

 - 🎨 Super clean UI based on Figma UI provided by the club
 - 🌓 Easy to switch dark and light theme
 - ❌ react-hot-toast for error warnings
+- 🧮 gives totals number of tasks to be done